littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

 ![Model lifecycle](./run.jpg)

 To save memory (RAM), models load on demand or can be preloaded manually.
-After a period of inactivity (TTL, default is 10 minutes), it is automatically unloaded.
+After a period of inactivity (Time-to-Live, 10 minutes by default), it is automatically unloaded.

 ### Delete